zaidhalimee/economics-news/src/app/components/AmpExperiment/README.md

 This component is designed to have a separate `<amp-analytics/>` component from existing ones on a page for better isolation of code/events specific to a given experiment.

 **Note: This component will not add AMP experiment name/variant information to pageview events.
 This should be done separately by passing `ampExperimentName` to the `atiData` used.**

-More information about how to use this component/experimentation on AMP can be found here: **TODO: confluence link**